mbauman/mbauman.github.io/index.md

 ## About

-I'm a bioengineer turned data scientist turned open source developer and am now the Director of Applications Engineering at Julia Computing.
+I'm a bioengineer turned data scientist turned open source developer and am now the director of sales engineering at [JuliaHub](https://juliahub.com).
 This site holds many of my published materials, projects, and assorted notes from over the years.

 [~~~<i class="fab fa-github-square" title="GitHub"></i>~~~](https://github.com/mbauman)